RybazPolski/rybazpolski.github.io/README.md

 # rybazpolski.github.io
 My own projects, not for school, just for fun.
-All of them made with the flow of an idea or the need to make something easier for yourself.
+All of them made with the flow of an idea or the need to make something easier for myself and maybe others.

 ## Featured - the ones I am the most proud of :)
 - **Ideas scratch-card** *(with backend)*